 Please do not despair, and try not to blame family and friends around you for letting you down.
 That’s like blaming a brown-eyed person for having blue eyes.
 This is quite often less about you than about THEM – and how they view a frightening diagnosis.

-Consider instead seeking talk therapy (something that absolutely saved my own sanity) especially if you are depressed; this can also be with a peer counsellor, a pastor, or a trained community help-line volunteer.
+Consider instead seeking talk therapy (something that absolutely saved my own sanity) especially if you are depressed; this can also be with a professional therapist, a peer counselor, a pastor, or a trained community help-line volunteer.
 Start a daily journal to write out your thoughts and struggles.
 Sign up for a cardiac rehabilitation program if you’re newly diagnosed.
-Join a patient support group for others diagnosed with a similar condition (either an in-person or online group – like Inspire’s WomenHeart Connect, a support community with over 40,000 other women worldwide living with heart disease.
+Join a patient support group for others diagnosed with a similar condition (either an in-person or online group – like Inspire’s WomenHeart Connect, a support community with over 40,000 other women worldwide living with every possible form of heart disease.
 It’s free to join, open 24/7, and you can participate in discussion topics or ask questions as much or as little as you like.

 “ Remember that people’s abilities or lack thereof are not about you; they reflect their own life history and perhaps their own fears about illness.
 I used to get upset when people didn’t behave the way I thought they should.
 Then I realized that getting upset about it only made me feel worse.